CalculatingZero/findingfern/README.md

 Some models would disappear on load with the application is closed and reopened.
 I had to re-import the models and re-apply the animations.

 ### Debugging
 There is a problem with the first fern.
 The tap condition doesn't always work.
-The fern must be tapped a few times before fully entering the rocketship.
+The fern must be tapped a few times before fully entering the rocket ship.
 I tried to fix it by adding a second ontap condition, but it still doesn't work.
 Without a console there isn't a way to debug the problem.

 ### Thermal Considerations
 The game contains 18 models and adobe aero also renders the locations geography.
 I am using a macbook air and found that I would have to allow my computer to cool down every few hours.
 If you are planning on using adobe aero, I recommend using a computer with a good cooling system.
 It would be nice if models could be rendered in a light weight mode for building on lightweight machines.
 I'd imagine this would also become important with larger projects as well.